Saturday at the Athens Farmers Market

 • Craig Family Farm — blueberries

-• Hanna Holler Farm - sweet onions, garlic, jams, maple syrup and vanilla
+• Hanna Holler Farm — pork, lamb, beef, sweet onions, garlic, jams, maple syrup, vanilla

 • Matt Leicher — eggs and produce

-• Black Dog Grounds & Sounds - Black Dog Grounds & Sounds - lattes and fresh squeezed lemonades.
+• Black Dog Grounds & Sounds — lattes and fresh squeezed lemonades

 • Aquanette’s Fried Pies – homemade fried pies in a variety of flavors

-• Lisa's Lovin' Oven - Pies, mini pies, scones, brownies, and cookies
+• Lisa’s Lovin’ Oven — scones, pies, mini pies, s’mores brownies, and back-to-school cookies

-• Carrie's Kitchen - blueberry streusel muffins, banana walnut muffins, rosemary garlic bread, baguettes, multigrain, yeast rolls, baklava, vanilla pound cake, pecan wedding cookies
+• Carrie’s Kitchen — rosemary garlic bread, baguettes, multigrain, yeast rolls, pumpernickel, red velvet cake, blueberry streusel pies, orange pound cake, peanut butter star cookies, baklava, apple oatmeal streusel muffin

 • Meteor Munchies — salsa, BBQ sauce, pickles, seasonings, crackers, croutons